Tax Saving Calculator 2025-26

 What happens if I withdraw from tax-saving investments before maturity?

 Most Section 80C investments have lock-in periods.
-Early withdrawal from ELSS (before 3 years), PPF (before 15 years), or NSC (before 5 years) can result in penalties and loss of tax benefits.
+Early withdrawal from ELSS (before 3 years), PPF (before 15 years), NSC (before 5 years), or tax saving FDs (before 5 years) can result in penalties and loss of tax benefits.
 Some investments like EPF allow early withdrawal with conditions.
+Always consider liquidity needs before investing.

 How should I allocate my ₹1.5 lakh Section 80C limit?

 A balanced approach: 40% in ELSS for growth potential, 40% in PPF for stability and tax-free returns, 20% in life insurance for protection.
+Salaried employees should maximize EPF contributions.
+Consider tax saving FDs for guaranteed returns.
 Adjust based on your risk profile, age, and financial goals.
-Diversification across asset classes reduces risk.
+Our tax planning calculator helps optimize your allocation.